rdfostrich/article-swj2020-cobra/content/solution.md

 two addition and deletion streams have to be checked.
 This will produce distinct version annotations, for which we apply the union.

-To estimate the cardinality, the unidirectional delta chain approach can again be extended by adding the snapshot cardinality with the addition cardinality for both delta chains for the given triple pattern.
+To estimate the cardinality of the VQ results, the unidirectional delta chain approach can again be extended by adding the snapshot cardinality with the addition cardinality for both delta chains for the given triple pattern.
 As some triples could occur in both delta chains, this can lead to an overestimation.